pydata/xarray/doc/user-guide/data-structures.rst

 Because in a ``DataArray`` or ``Dataset`` object each multi-index level is accessible as a "virtual" coordinate, its name must not conflict with the names of the other levels, coordinates and data variables of the same object.
-Even though Xarray set default names for multi-indexes with unnamed levels, it is recommended that you explicitly set the names of the levels.
+Even though xarray sets default names for multi-indexes with unnamed levels, it is recommended that you explicitly set the names of the levels.

 ..
 [1] Latitude and longitude are 2D arrays because the dataset uses